The 10 Types of Squirrels in the United States! (2021)

 Average Length (Including tail): 8.3 – 10.2 inches / 21 – 26 cm

 Weight: 2- 3 oz / 56 – 85 grams

 Lifespan: On average, they live just a few years, and it’s rare for an individual to see the age of five.
 Predators include owls, hawks, snakes, bobcats, raccoons, foxes, and domestic cats.

 If you ever see one during daylight, you will get to observe fur that is reddish-brown or gray, while its belly is cream white.
 Large, black eyes take up much of their head, which is needed to help them see at night.
 Southern Flying Squirrels are a bit smaller than their cousins, Northern Flying Squirrels.

 Southern Flying Squirrel Range Map

-Southern Flying Squirrels are common in the United States.
+Southern Flying Squirrels are common in the eastern United States.

 But even though they are common, almost nobody knows they exist or sees them!
 Like other flying squirrels, this species is nocturnal and spends most of its time in the canopies of deciduous forests.